richwertz/IndustryWeaponCodingChallenge/README.md

 ---
 ##### Run This App

--`git clone` this repo
+- `git clone` this repo
--`npm install`
+- `npm install`
--Launch index.html in an HTTP Server localhost
+- Launch index.html in an HTTP Server localhost